bonsairobo/MyNixOs/README.md

 ## Audio

-PipeWire + PulseAudio are used for audio, and output devices are configured with `pavucontrol`.
+PipeWire is used for audio, and output devices are configured with `pavucontrol` (yes, pulseaudio apps mostly work with pipewire).

 # Compatibility